TG-Coder101/Third-Year-Android-App-Development/README.md

 # Third-Year-Android-App-Development

-This is an Android Application that I made for one of my modules in Third Year
+This is a Android Application made for teachers that I made for one of my modules in Third Year.

+Navigation: Pop out navigation drawer.
+Database: ROOM database.
+Google Calendar for user created events.
+API: Google Maps